dmapper/style-guide/stylus.md

     color: $HighlightMenu-color-greyLight
 ```

-All component variables should be defined inside the component file and using existential operator `?=` to allow override from global `variables.styl`.
+All component variables should be defined inside the component file and using existential operator `?=`.

-If you need to use _first_ component's variable in a _second_ component you should duplicate this variable into global `variables.styl` but using `=` operator this time:
+If you need to use _first component_'s variable in a _second component_ you should duplicate this variable into global `variables.styl` but using `=` operator this time:

 ```sass
 // variables.styl